 Red blend Grandiflora.Registration name: JACtwinExhibition name:

 Scarlet, white reverse.
-Mild, rose, opinions vary fragrance.
+None / no, rose, opinions vary fragrance.
 30 to 35 petals.
 Average diameter 4".
 Large, full (26-40 petals), borne mostly solitary, cluster-flowered, in small clusters, high-centered, reflexed bloom form.
 Continuous (perpetual) bloom throughout the season.
 Pointed buds.

 Armed with thorns / prickles, upright.
 Large, glossy, dark green, leathery foliage.

 USDA zone 6b through 9b (default).
 Vigorous.
 Disease susceptibility: very disease resistant.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.